apache/fineract/CONTRIBUTING.md

 Add detail and context as necessary in commit log messages to communicate not only *what* you changed, but *why*, including summaries of discussions leading to the changes, ideas/plans for future changes, etc.
 Keep the *what* simple: Use the summary (first line) and let the diff otherwise speak for itself.

+If your PR is a single commit, use the PR title verbatim in the first line of the commit log message.
+Add as much detail as you want in the commit log body.

+If your PR is multiple commits, use the first line of the commit log message to summarize changes specific to that commit (using present-tense imperative language, e.g. _update release signing gpg guidance_).
+You may include the JIRA issue id in the first line or somewhere in the commit log body.

 Contributors: squash, rebase, and force-push your PR branches as you see fit.
 You might, for example, rebase on top of `develop`.
 You might also squash several commits with code formatting / whitespace fixes, but keep separate commits for code changes affecting functionality.